MariaKlap/Master-Script/README.md

 db_path = r'C:\Path\To\Your\RI.db'  # ← replace with actual path

 conn = sqlite3.connect(db_path)

 query = "SELECT * FROM regulatory_intelligence"
 df = pd.read_sql_query(query, conn)

 conn.close()
 Click OK and import the data.

 Build your report as needed and publish it to the Power BI Service.

-✉️ 4.
-Email Template to RA Department
+📧 STEP 4: EMAIL TEMPLATE TO RA DEPARTMENT
-Attach the following files: RI_News.docx & RI.xlsx
+Attach the following files:

+RI_News.docx

+RI.xlsx

 Subject: Monthly Regulatory Intelligence Update

 Body:

+sql
+Copy
+Edit
 Dear All,

 You can find new news from last month in the attached RI_News.docx.